Ensighten/Halo/README.md

 // It could be all of your client-side files inside `public`, `public/js`, `static`.
 As a result, our pre-compiled files are optimized for **this** folder struture where the `baseUrl` is `src/public/js`.
 This means that all routes are looked up from the `src/public/js` folder.

 // TODO: Notes on each and every .js within src

+// TODO: Use this within Documentation
+// Halo comes pre-packaged with require.js and jquery to get you up and running immediately

 ## Documentation
 _(Coming soon)_